mhermans/znotifier/README.md

-**znotifier** -  Python script to send automated emails with recent additions to Zotero group libraries.
+**znotifier** -  Python script to send automated emails with recent additions to a Zotero group library.

 # Requirements